adane-desta/adaneDesta2/README.md

 phone: +251986144648

-if you want to get sql script for the database feel free to call me or email me using my phone or email provided above
+if you want to get sql script for the database feel free to call me or email me  contact details provided above

 Thank you!